 Another set of disturbing emotions is repulsion, anger, and hatred.
-With these, we exaggerate the shortcomings or negative qualities of the object and want to avoid it if don’t have it; we want to get rid of it when have it; and when it ends, we don’t want it to recur.
+With these, we exaggerate the shortcomings or negative qualities of the object and want to avoid it if don’t have it; we want to get rid of it when we have it; and when it ends, we don’t want it to recur.
 These three disturbing emotions are usually mixed with fear.
 They too are not happy states of mind, since we are not satisfied with the object.
 We do not accept it for what it is.

 For example, we could be having root canal work.
 The object of our experience is a physical sensation of pain.
 But if we accept it for what it is, without exaggerating its negative qualities, we will not be unhappy during the procedure.
-We could have a neutral feeling as the way in which we experience the pain: we accept that as long as the procedure takes, it takes and so we are not praying for it to be over quickly; and when the dentist stops drilling, we do not wish for him or her to drill more.
+We could have a neutral feeling as the way in which we experience the pain: we accept that as long as the procedure takes, and so we are not praying for it to be over quickly; and when the dentist stops drilling, we do not wish for him or her to drill more.
 We have equanimity about the pain of the drilling – neither repulsion nor attraction nor naivety.
 In fact, during the procedure, we could experience happiness focused on the thought that we are preventing the future pain of more toothaches.

 Note that being happy or satisfied with something does not preclude wanting more or wanting less of something, based on need.
 It does not make us inactive so that we never try to improve things or to improve ourselves or our situations in life.
 For example, we can accept, be satisfied and consequently be happy with the progress we have made on carrying out a project at work or on recovering from surgery.
 But based on need, we can still want to make further progress without being unhappy with what we have achieved so far.
 The same is the case with the amount of food on our plate or the amount of money we have in the bank, if in fact the reality is that we do not have enough and need more.
 Without exaggerating the negative aspects of not having enough food to eat or money in the bank, or denying the benefits of having more, we can make efforts to get more food or money without being unhappy about it.
 If we succeed, it’s OK; and if we fail, that’s OK too, we will somehow manage.
 But still we try.
 Most importantly, we try to get more, but without the mental wandering of expectations for success or worries about failure.